General Standards for Changes to Exteriors of Roland Park Houses

 Machinery: The placement of residential machinery such as heat pumps, compressors, air conditioning systems and generators is subject to approval.
 They should be placed so as to minimize interference with neighboring property, both in terms of sight and noise

-Solar panels and satellite dish location for televisions must be approved.
-They shall not be mounted on the front of a house and shall not be visible from the street/
+Solar panels and satellite dishes: Locations must be approved.
+They shall not be mounted on the front of a house and shall not be visible from the street.

 Doors: Wooden is the standard.
 Metal doors are not approvable, not only because of appearance, but also because they are not necessarily more secure.
 The door frame and installation are key components of door performance.